If you are interested in renting an instrument from us, please write to us using the form below.

 Instruments for rent

 MusicSources owns many harpsichords and a Klop organ.
-If you are interested in renting an instrument from us, please write to us using the form below.
+If you are interested in renting an instrument from us, please write to us using the form at the bottom of this page.

 John Phillips opus 8, Berkeley, 1978 after Pascal Taskin 1770